Bose (film): Release

-Reviews
+Reception

-Indiaglitz wrote:"Director Senthilkumar manages to hold your interest for most part.
-But lets slip his guard towards the end and the climax peters on predictability".
-Bizhat wrote:"The film is an action entertainer without any sluggishness".
-Sify wrote:"story is pure balderdash.
+A critic from Sify wrote, "story is pure balderdash.
 Perhaps to compensate for the lack of a coherent script, the director tries to pack in as much commercial elements like songs, crass comedy and lots of action into the storyline.
 The first half is crisp while the latter half drags a bit.
 Still the high-octane action drama is watchable".
-Behindwoods wrote:"The first half of the movie is good, and takes phase with decent action, but the story line sags in the second half of the movie, as unnecessary violence is let loose on the goon squad".
-Hindu wrote:"The first half just whizzes past.
+Malathi Rangarajan of The Hindu wrote, "The first half just whizzes past.
 It is the second half that stretches a little and also has scenes ending rather abruptly".
+G. Ulaganathan of the Deccan Herald wrote "Though an action film, the director takes care to provide a good mixture of romance, comedy and sentiment".